African oystercatcher: Distribution and habitat

-The African oystercatcher is native to the mainland coasts and offshore islands of Southern Africa sometimes occurring as a vagrant in Angola and Mozambique.
-Its breeding range extends from Lüderitz, Namibia to Mazeppa Bay, Eastern Cape, South Africa.
+The African oystercatcher is native to the mainland coasts and offshore islands of Southern Africa.
+Its breeding range extends from Lüderitz, Namibia to Mazeppa Bay, Eastern Cape, South Africa, with dispersal in winter north to southern Angola and southern Mozambique.
 There are estimated to be over 6,000 adult birds in total.
+There is one record of a vagrant from Gambia, a specimen from 1938 in the British Museum which proved to be H. moquini on genetic analysis after previously being considered unidentified or possibly a Canary Islands oystercatcher H. meadewaldoi.

 Typically sedentary African oystercatchers rarely leave their territories, which include a nesting site and feeding grounds.
 These will usually be located on or near rocky shores where they can feed.

 Ecology

 Feeding

-African oystercatchers predominantly feed on molluscs such as mussels and limpets, although are known to also feed on polychaetes, insects and potentially even fish.
+African oystercatchers predominantly feed on molluscs such as mussels and limpets, although they are known to also feed on polychaetes, insects and potentially even fish.
 They are adapted to pry open mussels and loosen limpets off the rocks but have been recorded picking through sand to locate other food items.